ericmalavenda/image_manipulation/README.txt

 # Georgia Institute of Technology

 Feature Detection and Matching with SIFT algorithm in OpenCV 3.1 Implemented with Python 2.7
-# Link to Portfolio and to view project corresponding images:
+# Link to Portfolio and to view project-corresponding images:
 # https://eric-malavenda.myportfolio.com/feature-matching-with-sift

 def findMatchesBetweenImages(image_1, image_2):